 Local students compete, participate in leadership workshops and tour the nation’s capital

-TOPEKA –18 Jobs for America’s Graduates-Kansas (JAG-K) students attended the JAG National Student Leadership Academy.
+TOPEKA (December 13, 2017) – 18 Jobs for America’s Graduates-Kansas (JAG-K) students attended the JAG National Student Leadership Academy (NSLA).
 The students competed in skills competitions, attended leadership workshops and had the opportunity to tour familiar monuments and museums in the nation’s capital.
 The students earned a spot with the group by placing in the JAG-K state skills competition in October.

-“The students represented JAG-K and Kansas well at the National Student Leadership Academy,” said Chuck Knapp, President/CEO of JAG-K. “I am not only proud of their accomplishment, I am pleased they understand the correlation between preparation, work and reward.”
+“The students represented JAG-K and Kansas well at the National Student Leadership Academy,” said Chuck Knapp, President/CEO of JAG-K. “I am not only proud of their accomplishment, but I am also pleased they understand the correlation between preparation, work, and reward.”

 Students earned the all-expense paid trip by finishing in the top three in one of four skills competitions at the JAG-K Leadership Development Conference held at the National Guard Training Center in Salina, KS in October.
 The skills competitions were: Employability Skills; Math Skills, Public Speaking and Project Based Learning.
 Three statewide JAG-K Career Association elected leaders also earned a position on the national team.